 - Experience in personal financial education, rental readiness, homebuyer education, and/or foreclosure intervention counseling preferred.

-- Available to work outside regular business hours for night and weekend workshops.
+- Availability to work outside regular business hours for night and weekend workshops

-- Able to demonstrate patience, compassion and understanding of our client’s needs and take.
+- Ability to demonstrate patience, compassion, and understanding of family needs and life situations

 Do meaningful work in an innovative workplace, while being challenged in your professional growth.

 Joining MEDA means having meaningful experiences that develop achievers – from across the Mission neighborhood and from within our organization.
 We find meaning and fulfillment in our work as we see this community thrive and are driven to achieve better outcomes by challenging ourselves to innovate in our ways of working.